It is an Allergy or an Intolerance?

 In a milk allergy, the body reacts to milk proteins, not milk sugar.

 In lactose intolerance, there is little to no lactase (an enzyme produced by our body), so the milk sugar (lactose) cannot be digested.

 Cow’s milk protein allergy (CMPA) affects from 2 to 6% of children, with the highest prevalence during the first year of age.

 Obviously, the symptoms are also different.

-If you or your child have an immediate reaction to a food, avoid it and ask for a referral to either a Paediatric Allergist or an Adult Allergist.
+If you or your child have an immediate reaction to a food, avoid it and ask for a referral to a Paediatric Allergist.

 In case the reactions are delayed (2 hours to several days), your best option is to be seen by either a Paediatric Dietitian or an Adult Dietitian.